 As a Senior Virus Analyst, Christian specializes in malware trends, mobile threats, gaming fraud and underground economy.
 He speaks regularly at IT exhibitions and security events around the globe and is often asked for his insight and expertise by the media.

 Christian joined Kaspersky Lab in 2007 and became a Junior Malware Analyst the following year, joining the Global Research and Analysis Team.
 He has a degree in Computer Technologies with core area information management from the Ingolstadt University of Applied Sciences in Germany, where he graduated in 2008.

-Senior Malware Researcher, France, Global Research & Analysis Team
+Principal Security Researcher, Global Research and Analysis Team

 Prior to joining Kaspersky Lab, Nicolas worked as a senior virus researcher for Websense Security Labs and Digital River/Silicon Realms.
 He is also known for his work on the Software Passport/Armadillo protection system.
 Here, he served as head of software security and was in charge of the anti-reverse engineering techniques used in the system.

 Over the last 15 years, Nicolas has authored numerous articles and papers on reverse engineering.
 He is a regular speaker at computer engineering schools and international security conferences.

 Senior Security Researcher, Global Research & Analysis Team

 David joined Kaspersky Lab in 2010 as a senior security researcher for the Nordic region.
 From his base in Stockholm, Sweden, he is also responsible for technical PR activities for the same region and also for Benelux, where he acts as a technical spokesperson.

 David has a passion for researching vulnerabilities and threats.
 His research often focuses on identifying vulnerabilities and threats in not only enterprise environments but also identifying social and psychological threats in, for example, social media.
 He also has a true passion for alternative operating systems such as UNIX, Linux, BSD etc.